-The best way to solve your northern New Jersey property’s rodent problem is to partner with a local pest control company.
+The best way to solve your your northern New Jersey property's rodent problem is to partner with a local pest control company.
 When you partner with Heritage Pest Control, our reliable and friendly professionals will be at your home within 24 hours to assess the infestation and recommend treatment.
-We are proud to provide all of our customers reliable, affordable and eco-friendly pest solutions.
-To learn more about our rodent control services, reach out to us!
+We are proud to provide all of our customers reliable, affordable and environmentally friendly pest solutions.
+To learn more about our New Jersey rodent control services, reach out to us!

 How can I prevent rodents in the future?

 Listed below is a quick prevention guide to help make your home and property as unappealing as possible to rodents: